Detox Referral Service by Wolf Creek Recovery in Arizona

 Alcohol withdrawal can be fatal, which is why at-home detox is not advised.
 Suddenly quitting alcohol can cause seizures, hallucinations, heart failure and death.
 While some of the other symptoms are less serious, they are still highly uncomfortable, making a successful at-home detox nearly impossible.

-Detoxing from alcohol is most effective under the guidance of a professional detox center.
+Detoxing from alcohol is most effective under the guidance of a professional detox treatment center in Arizona.
 You will be overseen by a team of professionals who can offer you the care you need, minute by minute.
 They will check your blood pressure, monitor your heart rate and prescribe medications to decrease cravings and withdrawal symptoms.

 Withdrawal symptoms typically start in the first 6-12 hours from the last drink.
 Initial symptoms include shaking, nausea, irritability and headaches.
 The most painful symptoms begin within 24-48 hours and then come and go for about a week.
 This is also the timeframe when you’re more at risk for life-threatening complications.
 Symptoms begin to taper off after one week, though some effects will be longer lasting.